Mylène Farmer en tournée: Commercial success

 A huge rush took place on sites purchasing tickets, such as Fnac, with over 25,000 connections per minute.
 Some angry Internet users expressed their dissatisfaction about this problem.
 The same thing happened on April 1 for the second concert at the Stade de France.
 According to Michael Drieberg, the director of Live Music, the concert at Geneva is the most quickly sold of all time in Switzerland.

 The concert of September 12 (80,000 places) was sold out in two hours only.
 To date, it is a record.
 About 17,000 tickets were sold in two hours for the first concert in Geneva, which is also a record, and this show (34,000 places) was more or less sold out after one week.
 The second concert at the Stade de France was sold out in a very short time (one hour and a quarter) which is a record.
 For the concert scheduled in Brussels, many people slept in the street, in front of the stores selling the tickets to be sure to get a place.
 Therefore, 30,000 tickets were also sold quickly.
-For the concert at the Palais Nikaia, the Fnac store has been raided by the fans before the opening hours, on May 23, and ⅔ of the tickets were sold on the day.
+For the concert at the Palais Nikaïa, the Fnac store has been raided by the fans before the opening hours, on May 23, and two-thirds of the tickets were sold on the day.
 The same day, the first two concerts in Nantes were announced as sold out.
 On May 26, the concerts in Marseille were almost sold out and, according to the French newspaper La Provence, the shows could yield about 9.5 million euros.
 On 27 May, Universal Music published a press release about exceptional sales of tickets for the concert : 100,000 places sold in one day on Friday, May 23, 2008, which is a record.

 Many tickets were sold extremely expensive through unofficial ways.
 As a result, many disgruntled fans signed a petition on the Internet to denounce these abuses.
 In Switzerland, Farmer established a new record, selling over 58,000 places.

 Finally, on the stage, there were two enormous skeletons inspired by Transit, a sculpture of the 15th century, a central staircase, and some naked models (which look like the doll on the album cover) placed in a library, and orange was the predominant color.
 Six autobuses for the 120 technicians, twenty semi-trailers of 38 tons, 380 light sources, 300 kilo watt of electric power and a giant screen were used for each performance.